International Moving

 • Foreign diplomats need a Certificate from the Embassy or Consulate

-• Used household goods are duty-free if Customer has resided at least one year abroad, if the goods were owned by Customer over six months and will not be sold for a minimum of one year
+• Used household goods are duty-free if customer has resided at least one year abroad, if the goods were owned by the customer over six months and will not be sold for a minimum of one year

-• Goods should be imported within one year of Customer taking up residence; if not, reasons needed for delay - maximum limit three years
+• Goods should be imported within one year of customer taking up residence; if not, reasons are needed for delay – maximum three years

 • Death Certificate